------CONTRAINDICATIONS-----
+-----CONTRAINDICATIONS------

 - REYATAZ is contraindicated in patients with previously demonstrated hypersensitivity (eg, Stevens-Johnson syndrome, erythema multiforme, or toxic skin eruptions) to any of the components of this product.
-(4) - Coadministration with alfuzosin, triazolam, orally administered midazolam, ergot derivatives, rifampin, irinotecan, lovastatin, simvastatin, indinavir, cisapride, pimozide, St. John's wort, nevirapine, and sildenafil when dosed as REVATIO®.
+(4) - Coadministration with alfuzosin, triazolam, orally administered midazolam, ergot derivatives, rifampin, irinotecan, lurasidone (if REYATAZ is coadministered with ritonavir), lovastatin, simvastatin, indinavir, cisapride, pimozide, St. John's wort, nevirapine, elbasvir/grazoprevir, and sildenafil when dosed as REVATIO[®].
 (4)

------WARNINGS AND PRECAUTIONS-----
+-----WARNINGS AND PRECAUTIONS------

-- Cardiac conduction abnormalities: PR interval prolongation may occur in some patients.
+• Cardiac conduction abnormalities: PR interval prolongation may occur in some patients.
 ECG monitoring should be considered in patients with preexisting conduction system disease or when administered with other drugs that may prolong the PR interval.
-(5.1, 7.3, 12.2, 17) - Rash: Discontinue if severe rash develops.
+(5.1, 7.3, 12.2, 17)

+- Severe Skin Reactions: Discontinue if severe rash develops.
 (5.2, 17) - Hyperbilirubinemia: Most patients experience asymptomatic increases in indirect bilirubin, which is reversible upon discontinuation.
 Do not dose reduce.
 If a concomitant transaminase increase occurs, evaluate for alternative etiologies.
+(5.8) - Phenylketonuria: REYATAZ oral powder contains phenylalanine which can be harmful to patients with phenylketonuria.
 (5.3) - Hepatotoxicity: Patients with hepatitis B or C infection are at risk of increased transaminases or hepatic decompensation.
 Monitor hepatic laboratory tests prior to therapy and during treatment.
-(2.5, 5.5, 8.8) - Nephrolithiasis and cholelithiasis have been reported.
+(2.8, 5.4, 8.8) - Chronic kidney disease has been reported during postmarketing surveillance in HIV-infected patients treated with atazanavir, with or without ritonavir.
+Consider alternatives in patients at high risk for renal disease or with preexisting renal disease.
+Monitor renal laboratory tests prior to therapy and during treatment.
+Consider discontinuation of REYATAZ in patients with progressive renal disease.
+(5.5) - Nephrolithiasis and cholelithiasis have been reported.
 Consider temporary interruption or discontinuation.
 (5.6) - The concomitant use of REYATAZ/ritonavir and certain other medications may result in known or potentially significant drug interactions.
 Consult the full prescribing information prior to and during treatment for potential drug interactions.
-(5.7, 7.3) - Patients receiving REYATAZ may develop new onset or exacerbations of diabetes mellitus/hyperglycemia (5.8), immune reconstitution syndrome (5.9), and redistribution/accumulation of body fat (5.10). - Hemophilia: Spontaneous bleeding may occur and additional factor VIII may be required.
-(5.11) - Phenylketonuria: REYATAZ oral powder contains phenylalanine which can be harmful to patients with phenylketonuria.
-(5.4)
+(5.7, 7.3) - Patients receiving REYATAZ may develop new onset or exacerbations of diabetes mellitus/hyperglycemia (5.9), immune reconstitution syndrome (5.10), and redistribution/accumulation of body fat (5.11). - Hemophilia: Spontaneous bleeding may occur and additional factor VIII may be required.
+(5.12)

------ADVERSE REACTIONS-----
+-----ADVERSE REACTIONS------

-Most common adverse reactions (≥2%) are nausea, jaundice/scleral icterus, rash, headache, abdominal pain, vomiting, insomnia, peripheral neurologic symptoms, dizziness, myalgia, diarrhea, depression, and fever.
-(6.1, 6.2)
+Most common adverse reactions ($\geq 2\%$) are nausea, jaundice/scleral icterus, rash, headache, abdominal pain, vomiting, insomnia, peripheral neurologic symptoms, dizziness, myalgia, diarrhea, depression, and fever.
+(6.1)